tzachbon/pass-the-drawing/README.md

 ## Development

-We would love your contribution, here's a quick recap of our setup and how to start the environment
+We would love your contribution, here's a quick recap of our setup , how to start the environment and some helper scripts

 ### Setup